fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 which SRTP protection profiles it supports for HBH operations.

-The MDD **MUST** support the same list of protection profiles for the life of given endpoint’s DTLS association, represented by a given association identifier.
+The MDD **MUST** support the same list of protection profiles for the life of a given endpoint’s DTLS association, which is represented by the association identifier.

 When a message from the KMF includes "Key Info," the MDD **MUST** extract the